 While they claim otherwise, in many ways Bernanke and the Fed have put America on a path that mirrors the same unsuccessful path taken by Japan.
 A path that avoids real reform and bails out the very people that caused many of our problems.
 Bernanke has upped the ante by setting the bailout and money printing machines on high and flooding America and the world with QE.
 By selling other central bankers on this solution he has taken the lead in an experiment that is losing traction.
 Real momentum seems to ebb shortly after each new wave of stimulus and another fix seems to constantly be needed.

 Two key differences between America and Japan must be considered.
 First America does not enjoy a huge trade surplus to offset our deficit spending.
 This means we are putting ourselves deeper and deeper into the hole and our debt has ballooned.
 For years Japan offset the government deficit with money coming in from foreign trade.
-The other very important difference is the American dollar is the worlds reserve currency.
-Changes in the value of the dollar are thus magnified in importance and do not just effect America but the whole world.
-All the people and countries that hold dollars can at anytime greatly effect our ability to do business as usual.
+The other very important difference is the American dollar is the world's reserve currency.
+Changes in the value of the dollar are thus magnified in importance and do not just affect America but the whole world.
+All the people and countries that hold dollars can at any time greatly affect our ability to do business as usual.

-Footnote; A post outlining how this shift in policy may effect Japan is below.
+Footnote; A post outlining how this shift in policy may affect Japan is below.
 If correct it will have major implications.

 Footnote #2; As always your comments are welcome and encouraged.
 In a